HangfireIO/Hangfire.Documentation/upgrade-guides/upgrading-to-hangfire-1.8.rst

 Upgrading to Hangfire 1.8
 =========================

-.. admonition:: For beta* and rc* users
-   :class: note

-   If you are upgrading from beta versions, please follow the same steps as described here, and update your configuration only when all your instances are already updated to the newest version.

 Hangfire 1.8.0 offers a set of great new features like first-class queue support for background jobs, the enhanced role of the Deleted state that now supports exceptions, more options for continuations to implement even try/catch/finally semantics, better defaults to simplify the initial configuration and various Dashboard UI improvements like full-width and optional dark mode support.

 We always consider backward compatibility when introducing changes to ensure a newer version can process all the existing data.
 But during upgrades in distributed environments, it's also essential to have the forward compatibility property, where older versions can co-exist with the newer ones without causing any trouble.
 In this case, you can perform upgrades gradually, updating instances one by one without stopping the processing entirely.